The Definitive List Of Squat Mistakes

 4) You’re leaning too far forward.

-When squatting, many guys end up leaning too far forward at the bottom of the movement.
+When squatting, many people end up leaning too far forward at the bottom of the movement.

 Then, when they push the weight back up, they straighten their legs, leaving their entire torso almost horizontal with the floor.